Ecwid/ecwid-api-docs/README.md

 #Changelog

+## March 28, 2017
+- **NEW** We added an option to enable canonical URLs for Ecwid stores in storefront.
+To enable them, you can add a couple of lines of JavaScript code to the page where the Ecwid store is located.
+[Learn more](https://developers.ecwid.com/api-documentation#canonical-urls)

 ## March 23, 2017
 - We added an option to get order details of multiple specific orders if you know their order number.
 To do that, use the [search orders endpoint](https://developers.ecwid.com/api-documentation#search-orders) with the `orderNumber` filer - that's where you will need to specify your order numbers separated by a comma.